This article was first published July 5, 2019, at sportingclassicsdaily.com and later in Volume 1, Issue 2 of Turkey Hunter Magazine.

 I closed my eyes against the setting sun and let the guilt wash over me.
 I visualized again the beauty of the Ozarks, those flowering dogwoods and limestone ledges.
 I stretched my legs and felt the ache in office-atrophied muscles.
 In my mind’s eye, I made my way down that two track once again and took a seat at the base of the Bearing Tree to do some thinking.

 Maybe the time and money spent on an out of state hunting trip hadn’t been wasted after all.
 Maybe I’d needed to be reminded that hunting isn’t a business transaction, that the great outdoors isn’t some kind of wildlife vending machine, that the purchase of a tag isn’t the guarantee of a harvest.
-The woods have a way of humbling hunters, of seeing through our self-serving motivations and forcing us to reexamine the expectations we have for the time we spend afield.
+Maybe I’d needed to be reminded that hunting is as much about finding life as it is taking it.
+The Great Outdoors has a way of humbling hunters, of seeing through our self-serving motivations and forcing us to reexamine the expectations we have for the time we spend afield.
 Being reminded of that lesson came at a price, but it wound up being worth every penny.

 I may not have killed a bird in Arkansas, but I sure got my bearings.